 Dashboard filters and parameters

-The type of filter or parameter widget you choose will determine how the widget works, as well as which fields you’ll be able to filter your cards by.
+There are two basic types of widgets you can add.
+The type of filter or parameter widget you choose determines how the widget works, including which fields you can connect to the widget.

 Filter widgets